tkurz/lime/README.md

 3. Install node dependencies by running `npm install` from the console

 For building the compiled and the minified javascript files, run `grunt build` or during develpment `grunt watch`

+For generating an easy to read documented source code in html with docco-husky, run `grunt doc`.